sdss/apogee_drp/docs/qa.rst

 `apPlate-1279-59584.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/visit/apo25m/20882/1279/59584/html/apPlate-1279-59584.html>`_.
 Links to these pages are provided in the MJD and Fields summary pages described above.

-Star level
+Star Level
 ----------

-There is a star-level QA page that lists useful summary information and plots.
+Each observed star has its own star-level QA page that gives useful summary information in a table at the top, a plot of the combined spectrum and best fitting Doppler Cannon Model, and a table giving information about an a plot of each individual observation.
 Here's an example page:
 `2M06482624+0357058.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/stars/apo25m/91/91537/html/2M06482624+0357058.html>`_.
-Links to these pages are provided in the apVisit QA pages described above.
+Links to these pages are provided in the "apPlate" QA pages described in the Visit Level section of this page.